 Writing Centre for English and French Literacy

 The Marianopolis College Writing Centre supports the improvement of English and French language skills of all students.
-All of its services are free and it is located in G-222 (temporary space due to renovations).
+Its services are free and it is located in I-306, a temporary space due to renovations.

 Here are some ways in which the Writing Centre supports students:

 - Reading more effectively